boldflight/BibleConverter/test_EPUB/output/jer.md

 [10] The prophet Hananiah then took the yoke off the prophet Jeremiah’s neck and broke it.
 [11] Then he spoke up in the presence of all the people.
 “The **Lord** says, ‘In the same way I will break the yoke of servitude of all the nations to King Nebuchadnezzar of Babylon before two years are over.’”
 After he heard this, the prophet Jeremiah departed and went on his way.

-[12] But shortly after the prophet Hananiah had broken the yoke off the prophet Jeremiah’s neck, the **Lord’**s message came to Jeremiah.
+[12] But shortly after the prophet Hananiah had broken the yoke off the prophet Jeremiah’s neck, the **Lord**'s message came to Jeremiah.
 [13] “Go and tell Hananiah that the **Lord** says, ‘You have indeed broken the wooden yoke.
 But you have only succeeded in replacing it with an iron one!
 [14] For the **Lord** of Heaven’s Armies, the God of Israel, says, “I have put an irresistible yoke of servitude on all these nations so they will serve King Nebuchadnezzar of Babylon.
 And they will indeed serve him.
 I have even given him control over the wild animals.”’”
 [15] Then the prophet Jeremiah told the prophet Hananiah, “Listen, Hananiah!
 The **Lord** did not send you!
 You are making these people trust in a lie.